eclipse/upm/docs/building.md

 build out of tree so the recommended way is to clone from git and make a build/ directory.

 This project depends on libmraa, so that needs to be installed first.
-Use the following environment variables to configure the paths:
+Append the install location of mraa pkgconfig to the following environment variable:

     PKG_CONFIG_PATH=$PKG_CONFIG_PATH:.../mraa/build/lib/pkgconfig
-    CPLUS_INCLUDE_PATH=$CPLUS_INCLUDE_PATH:.../mraa/build/include
-    LIBRARY_PATH=$LIBRARY_PATH:.../mraa/build/lib

 UPM will attempt to build all directories inside src/ and they must contain individual CMakeLists.txt files.